-12.1 What any adult - teacher, support staff, parent - who has been told about bullying should do
+12.1 What any adult - teacher, member of support staff or parent - who has been told about bullying should do

-If bullying is suspected or reported the incident will be investigated and dealt with initially and immediately by the teacher and then referred on to the Head of Key Stage or Head of Sixth Form.
+If bullying is suspected or reported, the incident will be investigated and dealt with initially and immediately by the teacher and then referred to the Director of Pastoral Care or the Head of Sixth Form.

-If a racial, religious, cultural, sexual/sexist, homophobic, disability or cyber element to the bullying is suspected the Deputy Head Pastoral should be informed immediately.
+If a racial, religious, cultural, sexual/sexist, homophobic, disability or cyber element to the bullying is suspected the Deputy Head should be informed immediately.

-The member of staff dealing with the concern will record the details of the incident on CPOMS and inform the Head of Key Stage or Head of Sixth Form.
+The member of staff dealing with the concern will record the details of the incident on CPOMS and inform the Director of Pastoral Care or the Head of Sixth Form.